jamespmernin/Ajax-HTTP-Intro/README.md

 ### EXERCISE: Your First API Key(s) - 20min

 As a developer you will need to figure out how to navigate a site and find what your looking for.
-No go to the following web site(s) and sign up for an API key(s).
+Now go to the following web site(s) and sign up for an API key(s).

 * [giphy.com](https://giphy.com/)
 * [openweathermap.com](https://openweathermap.org/)